kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ## Why New API Client?

 `@kintone/rest-api-client` was developed to provide a simple and easy-to-use API client for the kintone REST API.
-However, we could not give the methods for latest APIs to you immediately because `@kintone/rest-api-client` has been developed manually.
+However, we could not keep all methods updated along with the latest API specification because `@kintone/rest-api-client` has been developed manually.

 On the other hand, API methods in `@kintone/rest` are automatically generated using [`openapi-ts/openapi-typescript`](https://github.com/openapi-ts/openapi-typescript).
 So we can provide the latest API methods to you more immediately.